FeynKrack: A continuum model for quasi-brittle damage through Feynman-Kac killed diffusion: FeynKrack: Numerical results

 \subsubsection{Brazilian test}

 The Brazilian test is widely used to indirectly determine the tensile strength of rocks.
 It involves applying a compressive load to a cylindrical or disk-shaped specimen, causing it to fail in tension.
+The aim of the problem is just to show that the proposed model in its current form can capture certain experimentally observed crack propagations in 3D.
 We simulate crack initiation and propagation in a Brazillian disc specimen with inclined crack.
 The geometry and loading condition are shown in Fig. \ref{fig:BrazilianDiskGeom}.
 The circular disc has a prenotch, inclined at $45^\circ$, at the center.
 The diameter of the disc is 100 mm and the thickness 10 mm.
 The material properties are: $G_0$ = 1.0 mm$^2$/N, E = 15,000 MPa, $\sigma_{\text{crit}}$ = 3.81 Mpa, and $\nu$ = 0.21.
 The effective radius $r$ is taken as 1.2 mm.
-216998 tetrahedral elements are used to discretize the domain.
+The minimum average element size is $0.6$ mm in the refined region and 216998 tetrahedral elements are used.
 The crack path predicted by our model, as shown in Fig. \ref{fig:BrazilianDiskCrack}, aligns closely with the experimental fracture behavior (see Fig. 5(d) in \cite{haeri2014experimental}).